-The trail is easy to begin with and follows the Davidson River up stream.
-There are numerous campsites all along the way.
-About 1/4 mile in, some log stairs lead up to the right.
+The red blazed trail is easy to begin with and follows the Davidson River up stream passing several more nice camping sites.
+Watch out for mountain bikes in here and all along the trail!
+About 1/4 mile in, the trail was rerouted a few years back and heads down a bit to the left, then back up to the right to pick up the old logging road.
 A short distance after the stairs, the trail splits.
 The red blazed main trail heads to the right, but you can also take the smaller trail to the left which is closer to river level and gives better views of the river.
-This smaller trail will connect back to the main trail after a group of campsites and the 25-30' cascade in the above photo.
+It also passes several cascades and some nice swimming holes.
+This lesser trail will connect back to the main trail after a group of campsites and the 25-30' cascade in the above photo.
 Scramble back up to the main trail and soon after the trail bears right.
 The first thing you'll see is a washed out bridge over Right Fork.
 The trail on the other side of that continues following the river for a ways, but the red blazed main trail heads up Right Fork.
 On a trip a couple of days later, I continued up the Davidson River - click here to see what I saw, after you finish reading this page.

-The Right Fork is a beautiful stream.
-We saw it in wetter weather, and I'm not sure how much it dries up in leaner times.
+The Right Fork is a beautiful stream and you'll pass several more cascades on your way up.
 Just past the washed out bridge is this nice 15' falls pictured below.

 back to the Pisgah page